 For students interested in learning more about the Middle East and about one of the region's main religions, Islam, Northwestern College offers the Oman Semester.
 Oman is known for its peacefulness, modernity, hospitality, and openness.
 In addition to studying Arabic, students will also learn about the Islamic religion with a goal of furthering understanding and trust between Christians and Muslims.

-Students will have the opportunity to study both traditional and modern China, to experience life in its capital Beijing, and to explore other areas of this fascinating country.
-Living and studying at Capital Normal University allows students to interact with Chinese and foreign students, take advantage of the nearby National Library, sports facilities, and parks, and visit important cultural and historical sites of the city.
+Students will have the opportunity to study both traditional and modern-day China, experience life in its capital Beijing, and explore other areas of this fascinating country.
+Living and studying at Capital Normal University allowsstudents to interact with Chinese and foreign students, take advantage of the nearby National Library, sports facilities, and parks, and visit important cultural and historical sites of the city.
 On the weekends and during special trips, students will travel to the outlying areas, walking on the Great Wall or trekking up China's most holy mountain, Taishan.

 Students will live and study together as a Christian community in the midst of one of the world's busiest and most multicultural cities, York, England, with its rich history and a society markedly more "post-Christian" than North America.
 Students will take two courses taught by the Calvin professor in residence and other courses at York St. John University.
 The Calvin professor will encourage discussion 'both academic and informal' about the main goal of this program, to prepare students to live and think as Christians in God's world.